kpacha/flexget-docker/README.md

 + `SUBTITLE_LANGUAGE`: wanted language (ISO 639-1 two chars) for the subtitles (fr, en, ja, ...)
 + `RSS_URL`: the url of the rss feed
 + `PATH_TO_SHOWS`: path to the folder where all the files will be stored

+If you are running the flexget container directly, remember to set the `/root/.flexget` volume properly.

 # Stop it